 • Give back - if you were inspired by your trip, you might find programs and organizations doing good work that benefits the places you visited.

 • Share - Tell others about the things you did and the people you met on your journey.
-Get the message out on social media to encourage others to visit the destination to fulfill the goals for economic and social sustainability.
+Get the message out on social media to encourage others to visit the destination to fulfil the goals for economic and social sustainability.

 Share this post with your friends!